g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 fc09:c0:ffee:8::2       65501      27325      27157       0       0 1w1d 13:46:45 Establ
   inet6.0: 1/3/1/0
 ```
-Here you can see that the routes are active in both routers, this happens because we don't have configured our iBGP yet.
-In the next chapter of our journey, we'll configure this iBGP and the routes will become inactive.
+Here you can see that the routes are active on both routers.
+This is because we haven't configured iBGP yet.
+In the next chapter of our journey, we will configure iBGP and the routes will become inactive.

-But, let's desconsiderate this situation, the best thing to do is check if we are setting the local-pref value to 200 in R8:
+Let's verify if R8 is correctly applying the local-preference of 200 to the routes learned from AS65501:
 ```
 root@R8> show route protocol bgp aspath-regex .*65501